Mahesh Babu: Established actor and stardom (2011–2017)

-Resurgence and recent work (2015–present)
+Babu had two releases in 2014, the first one being Sukumar's 1: Nenokkadine, an action thriller focusing on a celebrity suffering from hallucinations related to the murder of his parents and the discovery of a special variety of rice.
+Babu's performance received praise, with critics calling it one of his best performances.
+For his performance, he received his fourth nomination for the SIIMA Award for Best Actor (Telugu).

-Babu collaborated with Koratala Siva for the action drama film Srimanthudu (2015) co-starring Shruti Haasan.
+Babu collaborated with Koratala Siva for the action drama film Srimanthudu (2015) opposite Shruti Haasan.
 He co-produced the film under his newly formed banner G. Mahesh Babu Entertainment Pvt.
 Ltd, marking his first film production venture.
-He opted to do so in order to control the film's budget, accepting a share in profits in lieu of remuneration.
-Released on 7 August 2015, Srimanthudu opened to positive reviews from critics, and he won his fifth Filmfare Award for Best Actor – Telugu for the film, thus marking his resurgence.
+He opted to do so to control the film's budget, accepting a share in profits in lieu of remuneration.
+Released on 7 August 2015, Srimanthudu opened to positive reviews from critics, and he won his fifth Filmfare Award for Best Actor – Telugu for the film.
 Sethumadhavan N. of Bangalore Mirror stated, Srimanthudu wouldn't have been as effective if it did not have Mahesh Babu who is at his charming best, adding that he "underplays the emotional scenes, making them a treat to watch".
-The film was a major commercial success, grossing nearly ₹200 crore globally on a budget of ₹40-70 crore and becoming the second-highest grossing Telugu film of all time and the highest grossing Telugu-language-only film of the time.
-After the film's release, many actors, bureaucrats and politicians announced plans to develop backward villages and encouraged the adoption of villages in Telangana and Andhra Pradesh.
-Babu himself has adopted his native village, Burripalem.
+Babu also adopted his native village, Burripalem.
+Babu won third SIIMA award for best actor for his performance in the film.

-In 2016, he acted in Srikanth Addala's film Brahmotsavam co-starring Kajal Aggarwal, Samantha Ruth Prabhu and Pranitha Subhash.
+In 2016, he appeared in Brahmotsavam opposite Kajal Aggarwal, Samantha Ruth Prabhu and Pranitha Subhash.
 Originally produced as a bi-lingual, the film would've marked Babu's first straight-out Tamil film.
-However, later on the plan was altered due to its disastrous performance at the Telugu box office and the film wasn't released in Tamil.
 While the film underperformed at the box office, the Deccan Chronicle stated that Mahesh Babu was its saving grace.
-The film was criticised by the public, for its lack of a proper story.
-Babu stated that this was an error of judgement, where he had picked the wrong director.

-He later appeared in the Telugu-Tamil bilingual Spyder (2017), directed by A. R. Murugadoss, which finally marked his Tamil cinema debut and grossed over ₹113 crore at the box office.
-The film received mixed reviews, with praise for the cast performances, but criticism for its the writing, screenplay and direction.
-Y. Sunita Chowdary of The Hindu stated that "Spyder starts off well but the director’s imagination goes overboard only to turn a purpose ridden plot to a piece of travesty."
+He later appeared in the Telugu-Tamil bilingual Spyder (2017), directed by A. R. Murugadoss, which finally marked his Tamil cinema debut and grossed over ₹118 crores at the box office.
+The film received mixed reviews, with praise for the cast performances, but criticism for its writing, screenplay and direction.
+Y. Sunita Chowdary of The Hindu stated that "Spyder starts off well but the director's imagination goes overboard only to turn a purpose ridden plot to a piece of travesty".